 6. Accelerate the process of reaching a final verdict on prolonged cases related to Islamic extremism and use of violence (e.g. cases against Muslim Brotherhood leaders who incited violence against state institutions and Coptic Christians after the fall of their regime in 2013).

 7. For respective state authorities to cooperate on disconnecting religious discourse from political discourse, refining school curricula to remove discriminatory and violence-tolerating texts, and publicly shame discriminatory acts against Christians or other non-Muslim citizens.

 8. Dissolving the nine religious parties, including the Salafi Al-Nour Party, that are still operating in Egypt since they were established under the Muslim Brotherhood rule, despite their unconstitutional status.
 The High Committee on Political Parties Affairs filed a claim to dissolve those parties in mid-2015, but the court has not made a decision up till now.

 9. Providing press and popular media outlets with educational materials, prepared by specialists, to spread social awareness and encourage citizens to denounce religious discrimination and extremist ideologies.

 10. For security apparatus to cooperate with civil society organizations on educating citizens on how to protect their lives and provide medical aid to others, when under a violent attack.

-11. Encouraging citizens to act positively when they suspect potential terrorists or suicide-bombers, by showing them how to report the suspected to security forces as soon as they can.
+11. Encouraging citizens to act positively when they suspect potential terrorists or suicide bombers, by showing them how to report the suspect to security forces as soon as they can.